-The knobs that do exist on the plugin to tweak by the artist are mostly related to being able to scale up pretty large resolution images using limited VRAM on the graphics card.
-The neural network requires pretty large amounts of memory even for small resolution input images.
-To be able to scale up, for example, a 1K input to 4K the image needs to be split up into several passes/patches to fit into memory.
+The other knobs that do exist on the plugin to tweak by the artist are mostly related to being able to generate motion vectors for pretty large resolution images/sequences using limited VRAM on the graphics card.
+The neural network requires pretty large amounts of memory even for small resolution input images/sequences.
+To be able to generate vectors for a full HD sequence or larger, the images most likely need to be split up into several passes/patches to fit into memory.
 This is all done and handled transparently “under the hood” so the artist can focus on more important things.
 You might need to tweak the settings though depending on the use case and available hardware on your workstation.

-Max size sets the maximum dimension, in one direction, that an image patch can have and is the single most important knob on the plugin.
-The default is 500, which means that the max dimensions an input patch would be allowed to be is 500×500 pixels.
+Max size sets the maximum dimension, in one direction, that an image patch can have and is one of the most important knobs on the plugin.
+The default is 1100, which means that the max dimensions an input patch would be allowed to be is 1100×1100 pixels.
 From our experience that will use up to around 8Gb of VRAM on your graphics card.
 If you haven’t got that available and free the processing will error out with a CUDA memory error, and the node in Nuke will error in the DAG.
 To remedy this, and also to be able to input resolutions much higher than a single patch size, you can tweak the max size knob to adapt to your situation.
 You can lower it to adapt to having much less VRAM available.
 The plugin will split the input image into lots of smaller patches and stitch them together in the background.
 This will of course be slower, but it will make it possible to still run and produce much larger results.
-There is a text status knob above the “max size” knob (in between the two dividers), that will let you know how many image patches the plugin will run to create the final upscaled image.
+There is a text status knob above the “max size” knob (in between the two dividers), that will let you know how many image patches the plugin will run to create the final motion vector output.

 Since the plugin will run multiple patches through the neural network, there will be lots of edges of image patches present.
 The edges doesn’t get as satisfying results as a bit further into an image from the edge.
 Because of this, all these multiple patches that get processed are done so with some spatial overlap.
-The overlap knob value sets the number of pixels (in the source image resolution space) of the patches’ overlap.
-The default of 4, which in the resulting high res image is 16 pixels, is usually a good value.
+The overlap knob value sets the number of pixels of the patches’ overlap.
+The default value is 128, which is usually a good start.

 The padding is very connected to the overlap above.
 While the overlap sets the total amount of pixels the patches overlap, the padding then reduces the actual cross fading area where the patches are blended to not use the very edge pixels at all.
-The padding is also specified in pixels in the source resolution, so the default value of 1 actually means that the 4 edge pixels in the high res result of each patch will be thrown away.
-This way of blending all patches together has proven very successful in our own testing.
+The padding is also specified in pixels, and the default value is 16.
+This way of blending all patches together has proven pretty successful in our own testing.

 Use GPU if available